luontola/gospec/README.txt

   - Write the names of the specs as strings.
 You are not restricted to using only those characters that are allowed in method names.

+  - Write the names of the specs in any style that fits the situation.
+The framework should not restrict you to using specific words as a prefix or suffix to the sentences (such as "describe", "it", "should").
+You should be able to choose the best possible words yourself.

   - Write specs using a fluent API, so that the code is easily readable.

   - Write specs which are isolated [1] from the side-effects of their sibling